How Can I Prove the At-Fault Driver Was Texting?

 You may not remember much about your car accident, as it likely happened so fast.
 But you may recall catching a glimpse of the driver you collided with, and noticing that their head was down, presumably looking at an electronic device.
 Or, you may have sworn you heard the driver accidentally admit to being distracted by their phone, in a moment of both remorse and panic.
 Either way, you may know in your heart of hearts that they were mainly or entirely to blame for the event.
 In this case, please follow along to find out how to prove that the at-fault driver was texting right before your ultimate collision and how a proficient Passaic County car accident lawyer at the Law Offices of August R. Soltis can help present your case in front of a civil court.

 Just as easily as you may accuse the other driver of negligently using a handheld device while driving, they can refute it.
 This is to say that you must supplement your personal injury claim with concrete evidence that backs up this claim.
-Examples of relevant and critical pieces of proof are as follows:

 Even if you can successfully prove that the other driver was texting while driving, you must establish that they were the majority or the sole contributor of fault in your car accident.
 This is because of the state of New Jersey’s comparative negligence law, which dictates that you may only recover financial compensation in a personal injury claim if you are 50 percent or less at fault.